scdesktop/scdesktop/README.rst

 `SoundCloud Desktop <https://soundcloud.com>`_
 ==============================================

-SoundCloud Desktop is an open source `Electron <https://www.electronjs.org>`_-based GitHub app.
+SoundCloud Desktop is an open source `Electron <https://www.electronjs.org>`_-based SoundCloud app.
 It is written in JavaScript.

 ..